2025 Hydration Therapy: Oral Rehydration Lab Codes, IV CPT & ICD-10 Billing Guide for Medicare

 Practical Coding Workflow

-2. Code lab tests (e.g., electrolyte panels, CMP) as ordered.
+2. Code lab tests (e.g., electrolyte panels, CMP) as ordered, ensuring medical necessity is clearly documented.

-4. Attach modifier –25 to E/M codes when evaluation is separate.
+4. Attach modifier –25 to E/M codes when evaluation and management services are separate and significant from other services provided.

 Internal Resources